Follow our free guide to form an LLC in Illinois

 The second phase of starting an Illinois LLC involves steps that will get you ready to do business while keeping your LLC compliant with state regulations:

-- Step 1: Register for the necessary taxes in Illinois
+- Step 1: Register for taxes in Illinois

-- Step 2: Apply for the required permits and licenses
+- Step 2: Apply for permits and licenses

 - Step 3: File the Annual Report for your LLC